 A Note on Pre-Employment Background Investigations

-There are many legal constraints, both state and federal, on how background investigations relating to employment are performed.
+There are many legal constraints, both state and federal, on how pre-employment background investigations are performed.
 Those laws apply to prospective employers using their human resources departments to perform the work, as well as to investigative agencies.
 For example, in California, the criminal history of a prospective employee can only be reviewed for the prior seven years, and reporting information beyond that legal barrier can result in the imposition of severe fines.

-Parrent Smith Investigations and Research keeps abreast of all the constantly changing legal requirements surrounding these issues and works in a manner that never places our clients at risk.
+Parrent Smith Investigations and Research keeps abreast of the constantly changing legal requirements surrounding these issues and works in a manner that never places our clients at risk.